arunfloyd/learnReact/README.txt

 ....................................................................
                    Key looping
 ....................................................................
-The Child Components should be uniquely represented because at the time of the dynamic changes when a new thing is appended react can't find it as a new one .
+ -> The Child Components should be uniquely represented because at the time of the dynamic changes
+    when a new thing is appended react can't find it as a new one .

-That time react will rerender all this cards . it treat all as same
+ -> That time react will rerender all this cards .it treat all as same

-But when we guve a unique id then react will understand which is the new and it render only the new
+ -> But when we give a unique id then react will understand which is the new and it render only the new
     so it can be a better Optimization .

-"React itself says that never use the loop index as the keys"
+ -> "React itself says that never use the loop index as the keys"
     not usig keys (not acceptable) <<< using index key <<<<<<<<<<<<<< unique id(Best Method)

-When you are looping you should pass a key as a variable like this
+ -> When you are looping you should pass a key as a variable like this

   Eg: "<ResturantCard key={restaurant.info.id} resData={restaurant} />"
                      ........................

 const Body = () => {